-- Give it a name such as “Phantom” and permission to read Detections, Incidents, and Hosts, as well as read and write permissions for IOCs.
+- Give it a name such as “SOAR” and permission to read Detections, Incidents, and Hosts, as well as read and write permissions for IOCs.

-- Configure an asset for the CrowdStrike app on Splunk Phantom.
+- Configure an asset for the CrowdStrike app on Splunk SOAR.

-- On your Phantom instance, navigate to Home>Apps>Unconfigured Apps>Search for CrowdStrike OAuth API>Configure New Asset.
+- On your Splunk SOAR instance, navigate to Home>Apps>Unconfigured Apps>Search for CrowdStrike OAuth API>Configure New Asset.

 - Give the asset a name, for example, “crowdstrike_oauth”.